wix-incubator/angular-widget/README.md

 You must set the manifest generator function in order for the directive to work.
 This is how we can know for a specific plugin, what files should be loaded and with which module name to create the injector.
 Above you can see an example for a manifest generator, but you can do whatever you like.
 You can put both relative and absolute URL's, of course.

+*Note:* In case [requirejs](http://requirejs.org/) is available in the global scope, it will be used to load the javascript files.
+So if your widget needs more than one js file, you can include [requirejs](http://requirejs.org/) and use AMD to load them.

 You can actually set multiple manifest generators and they will be evaluated in the order that they were defined.
 So a generator is allowed to return `undefined` in case it simply wants a different generator to handle it.
 The way the generators responses are handled is that the last generator that didn't return `undefined` will be used, unless a different generator returned a result with higher `priority`.

 ## Service Usage (widget)